first time buyer phuketbudget guide phuketforeign buyer thailandphuket investment guide

 First-time foreign buyers in Phuket should plan a minimum budget of $80,000-$100,000 for an entry-level studio in a managed rental pool, with total acquisition costs adding 5-7% on top (transfer fees, legal, agent if applicable).
 A realistic first investment starts at $90,000-$130,000 for a studio with good rental management.
 This guide covers everything you need to know about building a budget before your first Phuket purchase.

-So Origin Bangtao Beach — amenities
+Phuket Budget Guide First Time, So Origin Bangtao Beach, amenities

-So Origin Bangtao Beach — pool area
+So Origin Bangtao Beach, pool area

 Budget Breakdown for Your First Phuket Purchase